Skip to content

 )

 Inside Query, the fetch function block is invoked as Extension functions of QueryReceiver.
-Therefore, a type conversion to the intended receiver type is necessary within the fetch function block.
+Here, instead of using buildQueryKey, let's use buildKtorQueryKey.
+This allows the HttpClient instance passed in SwrCachePolicy to act as the Receiver type of the fetch function block.

 kotlin